Article Title

 💥 IMPACT:

 Build a course-style YouTube playlist that guides learners from introduction to mastery.
-This tutorial explains naming, ordering, sectional structure, descriptions, timestamps, SEO signals, and automation-ready templates so creators can scale playlists into evergreen courses that improve watch time, subscriptions, and discoverability.
+This tutorial explains how to name, order, and optimize lessons, craft a “Start Here” video, and scale playlists using metadata, analytics, and automation so playlists act like evergreen mini-courses that drive watch time and subscriptions.

 PrimeTime Advantage for Advanced Creators